Technology-Notes/kiemlicz-util-wiki/SSL.md

  - Each message is assigned explicit sequence number.
 This way peer can determine if the message it receives is the next message it awaits.
  - Each message is also assigned epoch number.
 Epoch is incremented with every _ChangeCipherSpec_ message.
 Usually message from previous epoch can be discarded.

-DTLS record must fit in single datagram (in order to avoid IP fragmentation)
+DTLS record must fit in single datagram (in order to avoid IP fragmentation).
+As e.g. handshake messages are bigger than max record size they can be fragmented in multiple records.

+### Summary of TLS handshake changes for DTLS
+ 1. Stateless cookie exchange
+ 2. Message loss and reordering handling
+ 3. Retransmission timers added

 # References